 Kunozan Toshogu

-Kunozan Toshogu (久能山東照宮, Kunōzan Tōshōgū) is a majestic shrine dedicated to Tokugawa Ieyasu, the powerful shogun who unified Japan and ended centuries of civil war.
-Located in Shizuoka, this shrine is second only to the famous Toshogu Shrine in Nikko.
-Tokugawa Ieyasu spent his final years at the nearby Sumpu Castle and requested a mausoleum on Mount Kunozan, where the shrine now stands.
-Visitors can reach the shrine by climbing over 1,000 stone steps, which wind their way up the mountain and offer breathtaking views of Suruga Bay and the surrounding coastline.
-For those preferring a more relaxed approach, a ropeway from the Nihondaira plateau provides easy access to the shrine.
+Kunozan Toshogu (久能山東照宮, Kunōzan Tōshōgū), located in Shizuoka, is a significant shrine dedicated to Tokugawa Ieyasu, the unifier of Japan who ended centuries of civil wars.
+This shrine, second in importance only to Nikko’s Toshogu, is perched on Mount Kunozan, where Ieyasu spent his final years at the nearby Sumpu Castle.
+After his death, Ieyasu requested a mausoleum on the mountain, which was constructed in his honor.
+Visitors can reach the shrine by climbing over 1,000 stone steps that wind their way up the mountain, offering breathtaking views of Suruga Bay and the coastline below.
+Alternatively, a more leisurely option is to take the ropeway from the Nihondaira plateau, providing an easy and scenic route to the shrine.

-The shrine complex features a collection of beautifully detailed red and gold buildings, each adorned with intricate carvings and vibrant paintings.
-Key structures include the Haiden (worship hall), the Honden (main hall), and the grand Romon Gate.
-Deeper within the forest lies Tokugawa Ieyasu’s tomb, a solemn and sacred site.
-The Museum of Kunozan Toshogu showcases a range of personal artifacts belonging to Ieyasu, such as swords, armor, and scrolls, providing a fascinating glimpse into the life of the shogun.
-Above the shrine, the Nihondaira plateau offers some of the best panoramic views in the region, stretching over Suruga Bay, Shimizu Port, and the iconic Mount Fuji in the distance.
+The shrine complex is a masterpiece of intricate red and gold architecture, with beautifully detailed carvings and paintings embellishing its structures.
+Notable buildings within the shrine include the Haiden (worship hall) and the Honden (main hall), along with the impressive Romon Gate.
+Deeper within the surrounding forest lies Ieyasu’s tomb, a serene and solemn site.
+The Museum of Kunozan Toshogu offers a fascinating glimpse into Ieyasu’s life, displaying personal items such as his swords, armor, and scrolls.
+Above the shrine, the Nihondaira plateau provides sweeping panoramic views of Suruga Bay, Shimizu Port, and Mount Fuji, making it an excellent spot for visitors to take in the beauty of the region.

 Hours and Fees